cbshiles/KALX-libfms/doc/ftap/xva.md

 flows are perfectly hedged.
 Given the positions and trades computed by the above method there is no guarantee $A_j = \Delta_{j-1}\cdot C_j - \Gamma_j\cdot X_j$.
 The difference tells you how bad the hedge is.
+If we evaluate the difference at the outcome realized up to time $t_j$ then this is simply the P\&L at that time.

-It is completely correct to say the error is a stochastic process, but not particulary useful.
-This short note will not delve into the topic of how to reduce these to something puny human brains can comprehend.
+It is completely correct to say the error is a stochastic process, but not particularly useful.
+The puny human brain needs a way to compress something complicated into manageable amounts.
+One could look at the mean and standard deviation at each time point, but that ignores all information about the joint distributions.
+I recommend using cumulants instead of moments.
+The first two cumulants are the mean and variance.
+If the distribution is normal then all higher order cumulants vanish.
+This makes is easier to visualize how non-normal the random variable is.

+Another possibility is to do principal component analysis on the set $\{Z_j(\omega)\colon \omega\in\Omega\}\subset\mathbf{R}^n$.
+This is equivalent to finding the eigenvalues and eigenvectors of the symmetric operator $Z\colon ???$.

 ## Examples